tuftsdev/comp20-zzager/security/README.md

 Instructor: Ming Chow

+The report has been completed and is available online via Github Pages.

+I worked with Duc Nguyen to find security issues in our respective servers.
+I also got help and information from several online sources.
+These are cited in the report.

-I spent approximately seven hours looking through Duc's code, testing things out, researching security, and writing up the report.
+I spent approximately seven hours looking through Duc's code, testing different hacking methods, researching security, and writing up the report.